REVENUE LIMIT EXEMPTION FOR ENERGY CONSERVATION PURPOSES

 - Identify the performance indicators to measure the cost savings that will occur as a result of the expenditures.
 A cost savings analysis is required.

 - Identify the period of time in which the expenditure will be recovered by the cost savings.

 - Identify the performance contract entered into under Wis.
 Stat. sec.
 66.0133.

-- Where debt service is included in the exemption, identify the bond or note and ensure that it does not exceed 20 years.
+- Where debt service is included in the exemption, identify the bond, note or State Trust Fund Loan and ensure that it does not exceed 20 years.

 - Pass a resolution with specified information between July 1 and November 1 in the school year in which a tax is to be levied for the expenditure.